felipecorrea/python-pocket/README.md

 ## Using

+**get_access_token.py**: Is a tool to obtain an Authentication token for API calls.

-To create an instance of the pocket.API with login credentials:
+To create an instance of the pocket.API with login credentials, run:

 ```
 >>> import pocket